bash-my-aws/bash-my-aws/docs/command-reference.md

 ### stack-template

-Return template of a stack
+Return template of each stack

 ### stack-tags